What is critical illness cover?

 - Will you have to employ people to help you do the things that you are no longer able to do?

-Having a lump sum from a critical illness cover policy will help with this expenditure while you focus on your treatment and recovery.
+Having a lump sum of money from a critical illness cover policy will help with this expenditure while you take time off work and focus on your treatment and recovery.
 If you can afford critical illness cover I would always recommend that you consider it.
-If you can't then you should make sure you have life cover in place first and foremost and then consider income protection insurance.
+If you can't then you should make sure you have life cover in place first and foremost and then consider income protection insurance which can provide a replacement income if you are unable to work due to incapacity.

 Working out the amount of critical illness cover you need?

-The amount of critical illness cover you will need will depend upon your current debts and other outgoings.
-Here are a few areas you need to consider when trying to calculate how much critical illness insurance you need.
+The amount of critical illness cover you will need will depend upon your financial commitments, current debts and other monthly expenses.
+Here are a few areas you need to consider in order to work out how much critical illness insurance you need:

 - How much mortgage is outstanding?